 Princesshay City Bee Project

 Welcome to our beehives!
-Book a tour now for World Bee Day on 20th May or pop a date in the diary for later throughout the summer to come and see our buzzy bees.
+Book a tour now to come and see our buzzy bees.

 Princesshay’s City Bee Project began in 2012, when a tranquil rooftop garden was created for honey bees high above the shopping centre as part of an environmental initiative which forms part of the company’s wider biodiversity strategy.